leandrosardi/mysaas/README.md

 - social network;
 - etc.

-If you have skills in any of: design, Ruby, PostgreSQL or Bootstrap and would like to tackle something on this roadmap, we'd be grateful!
+If you have skills in any of: design, Ruby, CockrouchDB or Bootstrap and would like to tackle something on this roadmap, we'd be grateful!

 ## Getting Started

 **Step 1:** Install the Environment

-If you are running on Ubuntu 18.04 or Ubuntu 20.04, you can run these commands for install both `Ruby 3.1.2` and `PostgreSQL 14`.
+If you are running on Ubuntu 18.04 or Ubuntu 20.04, you can run these commands for install both `Ruby 3.1.2` and `CockrouchDB 22.1`.

 ```
 cd /tmp